Mounika-Bonda/Inventory-Management-Analysis-of-Mint-Classics-/README.md

 - Conducted a comprehensive review of inventory levels and storage capacity in each warehouse.
 Identified redundancies and underutilized facilities.
 Generated a report listing all warehouses and their respective inventory levels.
 Highlighted warehouses with consistently low or inactive inventory.
-- By investigating the reasons behind the low activity, such as seasonal fluctuations, product demand shifts, or inefficiencies in inventory management.
+Investigating the reasons behind the low activity, such as seasonal fluctuations, product demand shifts, or inefficiencies in inventory management.
 - Analyzed sales data to identify top-performing customers based on revenue generated and order frequency.
 Developed customer profiles to understand their purchasing behavior, preferences, and buying patterns.
 - Evaluated the sales performance of each product line based on metrics such as Total sales, Quantity In Stock, revenue generated and Sales to Inventory Ratio.
 Identified the top-selling products and for underperforming product lines, conduct market research to identify potential reasons for poor sales performance, such as changing consumer preferences or competitive pressures.